A mid-ranged corrosion resistant 6Mo alloy with good strength

 - Flat head screw features and benefits

 Originally developed to combat sea water corrosion, AL6XN has expanded its role as being good mid-range corrosion resistant alloy.
-AL-6XN flat head screws are a low carbon, high purity, nitrogen-bearing "super-austenitic" stainless alloy.
+AL6XN flat head screws are a low carbon, high purity, nitrogen-bearing "super-austenitic" stainless alloy.
+Also considered a 6Moly alloy, AL6XN screws are similar in chemistry and capabilities to Alloy 926 and SMO 254.
 With a higher nickel and molybdenum content than Duplex 2205 and Super Duplex 2507, it delivers better corrosion resistance while giving a more cost effective alternative to nickel super alloys like Inconel or Hastelloy in moderately corrosive conditions.

 • Moderate general corrosion resistance